-Bronson Jones & Company LLP offers you the legal guidance of experienced ICBC lawyers in Vancouver as well as 12 other Bronson Jones & Company LLP offices across the lower mainland and Fraser Valley.
-We know the time limits within which papers must be filed and will help to ensure your rights are protected.
+Bronson Jones & Company LLP offers you the legal guidance of experienced ICBC lawyers at our 2 Vancouver locations as well as 11 other Bronson Jones & Company LLP offices across the lower mainland and Fraser Valley.
+We know the time limits within which documents must be filed and will help to ensure your rights are protected.

 Someone who has been injured in a motor vehicle accident in BC may be eligible to apply for certain benefits whether the accident was their fault or not.
 These “no-fault” benefits cover things like medical and rehabilitation costs, lost wages and compensation for the inability to do housework.
 However, these “no-fault” benefits are usually the smallest part of your total compensation.
 Most of your compensation will come from the insurance company for the driver who caused the accident – the “at-fault” driver.
 To determine personal injury damages the first step is the assessment of fault (or liability) for the accident.